 - Photo Release: Work with your organization to make sure that all students are permitted to be captured in photos and videos.

-You can order tree saplings through the Arbor Day Foundation at a discounted rate of $2.00 per sapling.
+You can also order tree saplings online through the Arbor Day Foundation.
 You must order a minimum of 50 trees in multiples of 50.
-Orders must be placed a minimum of 3 weeks prior to your distribution date.
+Orders must be placed a minimum of three weeks before your distribution date.
+Click here to see their upcoming shipping schedule for the Spring and Fall seasons.

 The presentation is editable and can be highly personalized.
 Provided that the message is consistent and factual, we are happy for you to adapt the program to fit your students’ unique needs.
 Check out these interesting and creative ways PPC Members customized the program to fit their community.